sanderwood/clamp3/README.md

 ```

 ### **Overview of `clamp3_*.py` Scripts**
-CLaMP 3 provides scripts for **semantic similarity calculation**, **semantic search**, and **retrieval performance evaluation** across five modalities.
+CLaMP 3 provides scripts for **semantic search**, **semantic similarity calculation**, **retrieval performance evaluation**, and **feature extraction** across five modalities.
 Simply provide the file path, and the script will automatically detect the modality and extract the relevant features.

 Supported formats include:
 - **Audio**: `.mp3`, `.wav`